If you notice a white-colored mold in your house and are concerned for your families health, read on.

 " What is efflorescence?"

 The International Association Of Certified Home Inspectors describes it as:

-Efflorescence (which means "to flower out" in French) is the dissolved salts deposited on the surface of a porous material (such as concrete or brick) that are visible after the evaporation of the water in which it was transported.
-The moisture that creates efflorescence often comes from groundwater, but rainwater can also be the source.
-Efflorescence alone does not pose a major problem, but it can be an indication of moisture intrusion, which may compromise the structural material.
+Efflorescence (which means "to flower out" in French) is the dissolved salts deposited on the surface of a porous material (such as concrete or brick).
+These are visible after the evaporation of the water in which it was transported.
+Moisture that creates efflorescence often comes from groundwater, but rainwater can also be the source.
+Efflorescence alone does not pose a significant problem, but it can be an indication of moisture intrusion, which may compromise the structural material.

 Here's a little tip to tell the difference between the two:

 Just talk a spray bottle with water and give a light spray.
 If the water runs off the building material, it's efflorescence.